 - Excessive event advertising (no more than 2 posts per event);

 - Postings that refer to or encourage drinking, whether directly or indirectly (i.e. getting “wasted,” drink prices, etc.), are sexually explicit, use racial or other slurs, personally attacks a member of the Law School community (including students, professors, and administrators), or are otherwise inappropriate in any way;

 - Rebuttals to previous postings you found offensive or about which you disagree (respond to the poster individually);

-- Political commentary; or
+- Political commentary;

-LSA organizations are to use the LSA-Orgs listserv for event announcements, which are limited to two emails per event.
+LSA organizations are required to use the LSA-Orgs listserv for event announcements, which are limited to two emails per event.
 As with LawAnnounce, postings should be short (50 words or less if possible), clearly identify the topic in the subject line, include the date of the event/activity, and include the contact information for the sender.
 It is also important that all co-sponsoring organizations/offices/firms be listed in publicity sent to LSA-Orgs.
 LSA-Orgs emails may not refer to or encourage drinking, whether directly or indirectly (i.e. getting “wasted,” prices for alcoholic beverages, etc.), be sexually explicit, use racial or other slurs, personally attack a member of the Law School, or otherwise be inappropriate in any way.

 4.3 BULLETIN BOARDS

 The bulletin board across from the mail folders is reserved for posting Law School events.
 Other announcements are posted on the LSA, General Announcements, Administrative Notices, Course Announcements, Registrar’s Notices, Clinical Programs, Security Notices, and Journals & Moot Court bulletin boards.
 Special boards for first-year notices are located in the south end of the classroom wing near the mail folders.